-Today we look at the claim that Sugar Ray Robinson had a dream that he would kill an opponent in the ring, which came true days later.
+Today we look at the claim that Sugar Ray Robinson dreamed that he would kill an opponent in the ring, which came true days later.

-While there are some variations in the story, Robinson did discuss the dream with a reporter as he sat outside of Doyle’s hospital room immediately after the incident.
+While there are some variations to this story, Robinson discussed the dream with a reporter as he sat outside of Doyle’s hospital room immediately after the incident.
 As reported in the San Jose News on June 26, 1947:

 Robinson, with a gauzy white patch over his right brow, looked up at the reported somewhat fearfully and said, “Jeez, this is awful.
 For three days I’ve been afraid something like this would happen.”
 The slender Negro champion rolled his eyes and added, “I’ve been afraid ever since I had that dream.”